amin-oueslati/bonus-assignment-2-sorting-algorithm-visualization/README.md

 ## Scope

-In this project we develop a an animated visualization for an insertion sort algorithm using Matplotlib animation.
-The visulization displays the user the current state of the array after each sorting iteration, while keeping track of the number of iterations necessary to fully sort the array.
+In this project we develop an animated visualization for an insertion sort algorithm using Matplotlib animation.
+The visualization displays to the user the current state of the array after each sorting iteration, while keeping track of the number of iterations.

 ## Use